abelardopardo/ontask_b/docs_src/Using/index.rst

 The name of the workflow is shown below the navigation bar.
 The page includes links to additional menus with various operations on the selected workflow (some of them will be available depending on your user profile).
 Under the title *Workflow Details* there are buttons to access the following operations:

 .. _details_add_column:

 Add a new column
-  Opens a dialog to create a new column in the table.
-It requires the name, type of column, a comma separated list of allowed values (optional), the position of that column, and a value to assign to all cells in the column (optional).
+  Opens a dialog to create a new column in the table with the following
+  fields:

+  - Name (mandatory): column name (shown in the table)

+  - Description: text that will be shown to the learners if the column is part of a survey action.

+  - Data type (mandatory: The possible data types are *number* (representing both integers or real numbers), *string*, *boolean* (only possible values are *true* and *false*), and *datetime* (a date and time together).

+  - An integer (mandatory) representing the position of the column in the table (a value zero will insert it at the end of the table).

+  - Two date/time values to control the visibility of the column.

+  - Comma-separated list of possible values.
+This field is to restrict the values in the column.
+The values have to be compatible with the specified data type.

+  - Initial value to assign to all cells in the column.

   .. figure:: ../scaptures/workflow_add_column.png
      :align: center